 The core courses taken by all Master’s degree students include Professional Practice and Ethics, Research Methods and Assessment, Leadership as Storytelling, and a laboratory course in Geospatial Analytics.
 The core is followed by courses in Community Psychology that include prevention, program evaluation, organizational development and consultation, psychological science and public policy, and community intervention and social change.

 A FLEXIBLE PROGRAM

-The 46-unit master’s program is designed to be completed in three full-time and three part-time semesters.
+The 46-unit master’s program is designed to be completed in six flexibly-scheduled semesters.
 Many of the courses will be offered online or on the weekends and fieldwork can be arranged to your schedule and interests.
 Learn more about creating a flexible class schedule

 BA-MS FIVE-YEAR PATHWAY

 A five-year BA-MS option is available for qualified Marymount undergraduate students who wish to apply for admission to the graduate program in their junior year.
-Accepted students will begin taking graduate courses (up to nine units) in their senior year and finish their master’s degree within 15 months after BA completion.
+Accepted students will begin taking graduate courses (up to nine units) in their senior year and finish their Master’s degree within 15 months after completion of their Bachelor's degree.
 To plan for a BA-MS path, Marymount students should consult with an academic advisor.
 Learn more about the BA-MS Five-Year Pathway.

 The Office of Admission is still accepting applications for fall 2013 for both the Community Psychology and Leadership & Community Development programs.
 Apply Now

 |For more information about Marymount's Graduate Programs call 310-303-7212 or